 Workload can refer to the physical demands created by work or the environment; or it can refer to the mental demands of attending and responding to information.
 As the pace of technology continues, the physical demands of work are reducing, but the cognitive or mental demands are increasing.
 For example, the introduction of high levels of technology in many modern vehicles has increased mental workload – both by offering more ‘options’ and by increasing what’s known as secondary tasks (those not related to the primary task of safely controlling the vehicle in a varying environment).

 Mental workload has been described as the relationship between the demand for attention resources imposed by a task and the ability to supply those resources by the operator (Moray, 1979).
 The UK Office for Nuclear Regulation define workload as “The mental and/or physical demands placed on a user by the task requirements, the workplace and the environment (including the organisation)” (ONR, 2014).

 Therefore, the workload is used to describe the interaction between an operator and an assigned task.
 Mental workload is likely to be increased by factors such as time pressure and the need to perform the task correctly.

 My experience of workload has mainly been related to my role as a HSE Regulator assessing companies undergoing organisational change; where my main concerns were whether staff would be able to respond to emergencies and upsets; the delegation of more tasks on those staff remaining after downsizing, and whether increased workload would lead to inadequate performance on safety critical tasks.

 Workload of control room operators has also been a significant concern, especially in relation to high numbers of alarms following an upset or incident (see Alarm Management).
-An interesting discussion is whether technology reduces or increases workload?
+An interesting discussion is whether technology reduces or increases workload.
 In the control room environment (whether in a process plant, railway signalling centre, air traffic control or elsewhere), people experience variations of workload – often long periods of low activity punctuated by periods of extreme workload.
+(For more discussion on the impact of technology, see this article The Ironies of Automation).